antoinedelia/cloud-optimist/cloud/content/posts/2025-01-20-how-we-built-a-cicd-strategy-that-onboards-100-python-projects-in-under-a-minute.md

 While this simplifies things a lot, there is still room for improvements.

-## The pipeline cannot be made mandatory
+## The pipeline cannot be enforced

-For once, this CI/CD pipeline cannot be made mandatory, as developers would just have to remove the `python` topic to remove the pipeline altogether.
+Currently, this CI/CD pipeline cannot be enforced because developers can simply remove the `python` topic to bypass it.
 And while this is fine at first, as we do not want to block developers in their work, at some point, the goal is still to make sure we are applying the same best practices in all Python projects.

 This might be resolved in the future by the use of GitHub Rulesets.